fsoubes/FilterRank/doc/rank_filters2.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_3.png)
 #### Fig 3.
 An exemple of a image I and the new computed image I' and I''.

-The implementation of this part was first describe by [^BRA2007] with the following pseudo code.
+The implementation of this algorithm was first describe by [^BRA2007] with the following pseudo code.

 	    for i=0 to w do
    	    sum←0